hudtorrent/ClimateFinance-UFRGS/README.md

 # IS CLIMATE CHANGE RELEVANT FOR THE REAL ESTATE MARKET?
 A MACHINE LEARNING APPROACH
-Work presented to the Undergraduate Program in Economics at the Faculdade de Ciências Econômicas of UFRGS, as a partial requirement for the Bachelor's degree in Economics.
+The following sections exhibit various aspects of the work presented to the Undergraduate Program in Economics at the Faculdade de Ciências Econômicas of UFRGS, as a partial requirement for the Bachelor's degree in Economics.

 EXAMINATION BOARD: